er-satish/mf-dataload/README.md

-script to load mf daily nav to database.
+Builds a docker images having script to load mutual funds daily nav to the database.